 Canadian Orthopaedic Care Day

-Wednesday, March 25, 2026 marks a significant event in the Canadian healthcare calendar — the Fifth Annual Canadian Orthopaedic Care Day.
+Wednesday, March 31, 2027 marks a significant event in the Canadian healthcare calendar — the Sixth Annual Canadian Orthopaedic Care Day.

 We’re encouraging engagement in an online campaign designed to foster dialogue, share knowledge, and inspire action: